ubilab-escape/ai-server/Puzzle 1 Maze/README.md

 - [x] Implement button control
 - [x] Make the poster with map and instructions

-### Plase note, that IP and maze puzzle are controlled by one esp32 and cant wor independently.
+### Please note, that IP and maze puzzle are controlled by one esp32 and cannot work independently.
 This readme describes mainly maze puzzle.
-Please look at corresponding folder to see description of the IP puzzle.
+Please look at corresponding [folder](https://github.com/ubilab-escape/ai-server/tree/master/Puzzle%203%20IP) to see description of the IP puzzle.

 ## Compilation of the project